mcsammon/mcsammon.github.io/_posts/2016-06-22-Bubbles_Forecasting.markdown

 # Daily Data

 For now, forget the model.
 Suppose we only use the idea that returns become more predictable in a bubble.
-Using daily data run the following regression
+Using daily data run the following regression:
 \begin{equation}
 r_t = \hat{\beta} y_{t-1} + \hat{\gamma}_1 r_{t-1} + \dots + \hat{\gamma}_p r_{t-p} + \epsilon_t
 \end{equation}